2009 Tennessee Titans season

 Second-year running back Chris Johnson won the NFL rushing title with 2,006 rushing yards, and set the NFL record for most yards from scrimmage in a single season, with 2,509.

 From 2009 to 2016, the Titans would fail to qualify for the playoffs.

 As a side note, the Titans became the first, and, as of 2020, only team in NFL history to lose their first 6 games, then win their next 5.

 Final roster

 Schedule

 The Titans played the Buffalo Bills on August 8 in the Pro Football Hall of Fame Game, pitting teams owned by Bud Adams (Titans) and Ralph C. Wilson, Jr. (Bills).
 They were two of the three surviving members of the "Foolish Club", the eight original owners of American Football League franchises.
 The 2009 Professional Football season celebrated what would have been the AFL's fiftieth.
 Both the Bills and Titans wore AFL throwbacks, with the Titans in Houston Oilers uniforms.

 Preseason

 Regular season

-In addition to their regular games with AFC South division rivals, the Titans played games against the AFC East and NFC West according to the NFL's schedule rotation, and also played games against the Steelers and the Chargers based upon finishing positions from 2008.
+In addition to their regular games with AFC South division rivals, the Titans played games against the AFC East and NFC West according to the NFL's schedule rotation, and also played games against the Pittsburgh Steelers and the San Diego Chargers based upon finishing positions from 2008.